What Rental Income can I Expect on Property in Phuket?

 It is common now to see "guaranteed rental return" being offered for new condominium construction.
 These developers are offering anywhere between 5-8% guaranteed rental returns per year.
-The number of years and percent can vary from property to property in Thailand.
+The number of years and percent can vary from property to property in Phuket Thailand.

-Many "guaranteed return" programs will offer the owner 1 month a year usage in addition to this rental return.
+Many "guaranteed return" programs will offer the owner 1 month a year of usage in addition to this rental return.
 Make sure that the rental guarantee is in your contract and get familiar with the restrictions on usage to make sure it's a good fit for you and your family.

-Average Rental Return
+Average Phuket Rental Income Return

 Investors are averaging between 4-10% annually on Phuket rental property.
 Depending on their own personal usage and what they paid for the property of course.
 If an investor owns 2 properties, they can often get into double-digit returns.
-Rental bookings can overlap during high season and owning 2 similar properties can help handle all the bookings.
+Rental bookings can overlap during the high season and owning 2 similar properties can help handle all the bookings.

-Phuket has many professional management companies to manage your property.
+Phuket Thailand has many professional management companies to manage your property.
 CBRE, Knight/Frank, and LLJ are all on the island and will professionally manage your rentals and property.
 Some owners will handle their own bookings and find responsible Thai staff or a housekeeper.

 Airbnb is gaining in popularity managing property in Phuket Thailand and can be quite profitable.
 However, it is not fully legal to use Airbnb in Thailand at the moment but somehow it is still running.
 This should be ironed out within the next couple of years.